fiftysevendegreesofrad/sdna_open/docs/sphinx/source/installation_usage.rst

 -  As a plug-in to ArcGIS 10.1 or later, or

+-  As a plug-in to ArcGIS Professional, or

 -  As a plug-in to QGIS 2.0 or later, or

 -  As a plug-in to Autocad (various versions; 2010-2013 have been